 In addition, if a parent already has a child support order in place, s/he can contact the county child support office about enforcement services and get additional help with collecting child support.
 The county not only has a wide variety of resources available to help enforce child support awards, but provides such services at a low cost to the parent.
 (Minnesota Statutes, Chapter 518A.51).

 Minnesota Parenting Time Remedies

 Denying Parenting Time is a Contempt of Court

-Therefore, if your ex isn’t paying child support, don’t violate your parenting time order by denying him/her access to the children.
+Therefore, if your ex isn’t paying child support, don’t violate your parenting time order by denying him or her access to the children.
 Instead, do what’s in your best interests and your child’s best interests and hire a family law attorney today.
 A family law attorney will explore the child support remedies listed above with you, and can ensure the court enforces your child support order.